varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   vcl.load main /etc/varnish_main.vcl
   vcl.use main

+Every line in the file, including the last line, must be terminated by a newline or carriage return.

 If a command in the file is prefixed with '-', failure will not abort the startup.